 What Is a Hong Kong Identity Card?

-It is a form of identification issued by the Immigration Department of Hong Kong.
+It is a form of identification issued by the Immigration Department of Hong Kong and serves as proof of legal residency.

-While the document does not replace other traditional forms of identification and immigration documents, all residents working or residing in the country must carry their smart identity cards with them at all times.
+While the document does not replace other traditional forms of identification and immigration documents, all residents aged 15 and above must carry their smart identity cards with them at all times.

 Why Do You Need a HKID?